mahmoudaymo/multiagent-DRL/REPORT.md

 #### Network Architectures and Hyperparameters

 The actor network takes a state vector (24 elements) as input and returns an action vector (2 elements).
-It was modelled with a feedforward deep neural network comprising a 24 dimensional input layer, two hidden layers with 128 neurons and ReLU activations and a 2 dimensional output layer with a tanh activation to ensure that the predicted actions are in the range -1 to +1.
+It was modelled with a feedforward deep neural network comprising a 24 dimensional input layer, two hidden layers with 512 and 256 neurons, batch normalization after the first hidden layer and ReLU activations and a 2 dimensional output layer with a tanh activation to ensure that the predicted actions are in the range -1 to +1.
 Batch normalisation was applied to the input and two hidden layers.

 The critic network takes the state and action vectors as input, and returns a scalar Q value as output.
-It was modelled with a feedforward deep neural network with a 24 dimensional input layer (for the state vector) that was fully connected to 128 neurons in the first hidden layer with ReLU activations.
-The outputs of the first layer were batch normalised and concatenated with the 2 dimensional action vector as input to the second hidden layer, which also comprised 128 neurons with ReLU activations.
+It was modelled with a feedforward deep neural network with a 24 dimensional input layer (for the state vector) that was fully connected with 512 and 256 neurons with ReLU activations.
+The outputs of the first layer were batch normalised and concatenated with the 2 dimensional action vector as input to the second hidden layer with ReLU activations.
 Finally, the second hidden layer mapped to an output layer with single neuron and linear activation (outputs a single real number).

 ### Results